nilstuerling/CISC-327-Web-Project/r3_Failure_Report.md

 **R3.8** - Fixed the update feature in the frontend file.
 Now message is displayed when a ticket is successfully updated else prints error message.

-**R3.9** & R3.10 & R3.11 ** - Test case was unable to differentiate between the different forms on the / page.
-The frontend functions sell_form_post, buy_form_post, and update_form_post take their dedicated forms information as they call the form specific identifiers.
-Thus the method should work, however failed to show this in testing.
+**R3.9** R3.10 & R3.10 & R3.11 ** - Test case was unable to differentiate between the different forms on the / page.
+This was fixed by adding an action attribute to each on of the sell form, buy form and update form.
+The test case was then changed to assert if the action was correct and redirected to their dedicated pages and if the method, being post, was correct on all forms.
+This resolved the issue.